jonnonz1/nz-statute-book/acts/public/1989/education-act-1989.md

 ### 10 Right of reconsideration
 (1) Subject to paragraphs (p) and (q) of subsection (6), any person's parent may, in accordance with this section, require the reconsideration of—
-  (a) any direction under subsection (1) of section 9 relating to the person; or (b) if the person is not a foreign student, the Secretary's refusal to come to an agreement under that subsection relating to the person.
+  (a) any direction under subsection (1) of section 9 relating to the person; or (b) if the person is not an international student, the Secretary's refusal to come to an agreement under that subsection relating to the person.
 (2) A requirement under subsection (1) shall be made to the Secretary in writing within 1 month of the direction or refusal concerned.
 (3) Subject to subsection (5), where a requirement under subsection (1) is made in respect of a direction given by the Secretary,—
   (a) the direction shall not take effect—